masterdesky/advent-of-code/README.md

 # advent-of-code
-My AoC solutions are pushed here after the annual event.
+My AoC solutions are pushed here after each day.